 Columbia County has exact procedures for conducting investigations of all workplace accidents, injuries, and occupational diseases.
 The investigation's purpose is not to place blame but to identify measures to prevent those injuries from recurring.
-Investigations are performed by the Department Head supervisor at the location where the accident occurred.
-Supervisors are responsible for seeing that the Supervisor's Accident Investigative Report is completed (see sample on page 17).
+Investigations are performed by the Department Head at the location where the accident occurred.
 The Safety Director will be responsible for conducting additional investigation and seeing that the Board of County Commissioner's accident report is completed.
 These investigations may take place simultaneously or separately.